 And there was something to be astonished about.
 The picture reeled before their eyes, changing with incredible speed.
-Iatael in his shining armor and the grandiose portal disappeared, and a totally different landscape emerged.
+Iatael in his shining armor and the grandiose portal disappeared.
+And a totally different landscape emerged.
 It was a prairie with grasslands all the way up to the horizon.
-And in the middle of it stood a nomads camp — animal skins sprawled on poles, tents made of the same skins, and wagons along with huge small-headed animals with thick horns grazing on the grass next to them.
+And there was a nomad camp in the middle of it.
+They could see animal skins sprawled on poles, tents made of the same skins, and wagons along with huge small-headed animals with thick horns grazing on the grass next to them.
 Orcs walked freely among the tents.
 Their greenish-blue well-greased skin glistened in the sun.
 None of the nomads paid any attention to the trio standing at a distance.

-At first Elia couldn’t understand why they were being shown this.
+At first, Elia couldn’t understand why they were being shown all this.

 — I grew up here, — Tulum finally moaned, kneeling. — This is my camp.
 I can recognize every tent, every cart, and every ox.

-As if in reply to his words one of the tall warriors noticed them.
+One of the tall warriors noticed them as if in a reply to his words.
 He turned his head with a massive, jut out jawbone towards them and breathed in loudly with his wide nostrils.
 His deep-set little eyes stopped on Tulum.

-Tulum’s rough and usually impassible face turned to a mask of true terror and dismay.
+Tulum’s rough and usually impassible face turned into an expression of true terror and dismay.
 Elia had never seen the brute like this during their travels.
 He seemed on the verge of tears, as if he was a naughty five-year old boy.

 – Chief, I will prove it to you, chief… — Tulum’s lips were trembling.

-– You had already proven to me that you are scum once, when you abandoned your camp, worm.
+– You had already proven to me once that you are a scum.
+You abandoned your camp, worm.
 Commit at least one worthy deed in your good-for-nothing life — prove that you have at least a drop of real orc blood in your veins.
 Kill yourself!

 Tulum grabbed the huge knife with a bone handle on his chest decidedly.